tektechnologies/Instructor-Prep/301/week_3/class-11/class_11.md

 - ## First Hour

+- Lab this 'week' is a partnered lab all week.

 - cover feedback
 - Week two was a lot of information.
 Good work.
 - This week is about working with data bases.